alexandern17/test-readme/README.md

-# Dynamic Initialization Example
+# Late and Dynamic Initialization Example

-This example app demonstrates how to reconfigure ONE SDK parameters on the fly.
+This example app demonstrates how to late initialize and dynamically reconfigure the ONE SDK on the fly.

-## Initializing the ONE SDK
+## Late Initializing the ONE SDK

-You can initialize the SDK with either all valid or empty/nil parameters.
+In the event you want the SDK to continue to run and not be linked to a particular site key and thinstance, you can initialize the SDK with all empty strings `""` or nil parameters.
+The SDK can then be configured later with valid parameters using the same method.
-- When initialized with valid credentials, the SDK can be reconfigured later when deemed necessary.
+*Note:*
-- When initialized by passing all `empty strings` or `nil` parameters (late initialization), the SDK can be then be configured with valid parameters later using the same method.
+- In this state, the SDK locally queues end-user data and will upload the data to server once SDK is initialized with valid parameters.
-	- Note: In this state, the SDK locally queues end-user data and will upload the data to server once SDK is initialized with valid parameters.
+- The SDK does NOT support partial parameters, parameters passed must be either *all* valid or *all* `empty/nil`.

 Swift:
 ```swift
 One.startSessionWithSK("",